 The Comedy Bar

 Completely under the radar in the nightlife-focused River North neighborhood, The Comedy Bar is on the third level of Gino's East--the legendary Chicago-style pizza parlor.
-That's especially great for hungry patrons who can order a deep-dish pie or two to much on as they watch performances.
-Local acts are featured with a mostly local crowd, but the laughs are universal.
+This is especially great for hungry patrons who can order a deep-dish pie or two to chow down as they watch performances.
+Local acts are featured with a mostly Chicagoan crowd, but the laughs are universal.
 Additional comedy sets, plus live music, occur on the first floor of the venue at 9 p.m.
 Thursday through Saturday.

 Improv vet Charna Halpern opened the sprawling iO Theater in 2015 in Lincoln Park, and it boasts four theaters, two bars and an expanded training center for those looking to get into the business.
 No visit to iO is complete until guests check out the Monday night "The Armando Diaz Experience."
 That just happens to be Chicago's longest-running improvised comedy show, and its full name is "The Armando Diaz Theatrical Experience Movement & Hootenanny."
 It was founded by Adam McKay (SNL, Anchorman, Talladega Nights), Dave Koechner (Anchorman, Thank You For Smoking, SNL) and iO Armando Diaz.
 The two-act, "long-form" improvised show consists of a monologist telling personal stories that inspire scenes by that show's cast.